Second degree intentional homicide cases are serious.

 While it might be easy to assume your case is done upon a confession, the opposite is true.
 A confession case is the kind of case you want a criminal defense specialist to deal with.

-Contact Meyer Van Severen, S.C. for murder, homicide, and manslaughter defense.
+Contact Van Severen Law Office for murder, homicide, and manslaughter defense.

-The criminal defense attorneys at Meyer Van Severen, S.C. regularly defense second degree intentional homicide cases.
+The criminal defense attorneys at Van Severen Law Office regularly defense second degree intentional homicide cases.
 If you’re facing criminal charges for this, or any kind of manslaughter, murder, or homicide charge, call us.
 Our criminal defense attorneys focus 100% of their time working on criminal cases.
 We don’t handle family law cases or business cases or anything that doesn’t help us better defend criminal cases.

 Call one of our defense attorneys at (414) 270-0202.
 If you’re looking for a criminal defense attorney near you, we can help.